microsoft/Test-NetStack/README.md

 # Test-RDMA: A Network Congestion Tool

 ## Introduction
 Test-RDMA is a pester-integrated powershell tool that attempts to stress and strain the network fabric in order to isolate RDMA issues and failures.
 RDMA-based infrastructure is often difficult to properly configure and validate.
-Enterprise customers working within the realm of Software Defined Data Centers (SDDC), Software Defined Networking (SDN), and Storage Spaces Direct (S2D) find themselves without a tool that may properly allow them to identify network failures -- especially when it comes to the RDMA protocol.
-When networking failures occur, they can be sourced in one hundred different software/firmware/hardware problems.
-Thus, we have built a tool that attempts to filter down the networking stack, allowing enterprise customers the ability to hone in on a true RDMA issue by first confirming the more traditional network configurations.
+Enterprise customers working within the realm of Software Defined Data Centers (SDDC), Software Defined Networking (SDN), and Storage Spaces Direct (S2D) find themselves without a tool that may allow them to identify network failures -- especially when it comes to the RDMA protocol.
+When networking failures occur, they can be sourced in 100 different software/firmware/hardware problems.
+Thus, we have built a tool that attempts to filter down the network stack, granting enterprise customers the ability to hone in on true RDMA issues by first confirming the more traditional network configurations.

 The tool itself first runs a number of traditional networking tools (e.g. ping) with the intent of confirming upper-layer infrastructure.
-Given a set or cluster of machines, the Test-RDMA tool identifies the Network Interface Cards (NICs) amongst that set that are on the same subnet and vlan.
+Given a set or cluster of machines, the Test-RDMA tool identifies the Network Interface Cards (NICs) that are on the same subnet and vlan.
 These traditional networking tools are then run across every permutation of NIC pairs within each subnet and vlan in the following order by Test-RDMA:
 - ping
 - CTS Traffic